This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 7. Using Baking Soda and Water

-Line a medium-size bowl with aluminum foil and fill it with warm water and add 2 tablespoons of laundry detergent and stir it well, I recommend you to use liquid laundry detergent for better results.
-Put your silver into it and let it soak for 5 minutes, take your silver out and wash it with cold water place it on a clean towel and let it dry.
+Line a medium-size bowl with aluminum foil and fill it with warm water and add 2 tablespoons of laundry detergent and stir it well.
+I recommend you use liquid laundry detergent for better results.
+Put your silver into it and let it soak for 5 minutes.
+Then take it out, wash it with cold water place and place it on a clean towel to dry.